the-anylogic-company/Alpyne/README.md

 Full documentation (with background information, getting started guide, and class docs) can be found @ https://t-wolfeadam.github.io/Alpyne

+All contributions, including new or improved example models and training scripts, are thoroughly welcomed!

 Installation
 ------------
 Alpyne supports Python 3.10+ and requirements the latest version of AnyLogic.